rmenai/crypto-bots/README.md

 Discord crypto bots showing:
 * The price, the volume and the market cap of a coin.
-* The number of holders of a coin (only for ERC20 tokens).
 * The ethereum gas price.

 <img src="https://i.imgur.com/qgF1VYQ.png" height="200">